w3c/wai-coga/guide/clear/clear-words.md

 ### Insufficient

-Unclear words (as well as other Pattern failures):
+Unclear and technical words (as well as other Pattern failures):

 - A Landlord's Right to **Deduct**.
 When a **tenant** moves into a rental property, he or she will pay the landlord a **security deposit**.
 Depending on the **jurisdiction**, this deposit will be returned to the tenant within a **specific time** period at the **cessation** of the **lease term**, as long as the tenant follows all the terms and **tenants** of the **lease agreement** or contract.
 Select links below to read the laws that **pertain to your situation**.